-Rowen, D, Labeit, A, Stevens, K, Elliott, J, Mulhern, BJ, Carlton, J, Basarir, H & Brazier, J 2018, 'Estimating a preference-based single index measuring the quality of life impact of self-management for diabetes', Medical Decision Making, vol. 38, no. 6, pp. 699-707.View/Download from: UTS OPUS or Publisher's site
+Rowen, D, Labeit, A, Stevens, K, Elliott, J, Mulhern, BJ, Carlton, J, Basarir, H & Brazier, J 2018, 'Estimating a preference-based single index measuring the quality of life impact of self-management for diabetes', Medical Decision Making, vol. 38, no. 6, pp. 699-707.View/Download from: Publisher's site

 To describe the use of a novel approach in health valuation of a discrete-choice experiment (DCE) including a cost attribute to value a recently developed classification system for measuring the quality-of-life impact (both health and treatment experience) of self-management for diabetes.

 A large online survey was conducted using DCE with cost on UK respondents from the general population (n = 1497) and individuals with diabetes (n = 405).
 The data were modeled using a conditional logit model with robust standard errors.
 The marginal rate of substitution was used to generate willingness-to-pay (WTP) estimates for every state defined by the classification system.
 Robustness of results was assessed by including interaction effects for household income.